Templestowe Lower

 Templestowe Lower is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation revealed that Templestowe Lower's dwelling structure consisted of 80.7% houses and 19.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Melbourne metro's 67.1% houses and 32.9% other dwellings.
-Home ownership in Templestowe Lower was recorded at 48.7%, with the remaining dwellings either mortgaged (33.3%) or rented (17.9%).
-The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,400.
-The median weekly rent figure for Templestowe Lower was $475, compared to Melbourne metro's $462.
-Nationally, Templestowe Lower's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+The dwelling structure in Templestowe Lower, as per the latest Census, consisted of 80.7% houses and 19.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.1% houses and 32.9% other dwellings.
+Home ownership in Templestowe Lower stood at 48.7%, with the remaining dwellings either mortgaged (33.3%) or rented (17.9%).
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,400.
+The median weekly rent in Templestowe Lower was $475, compared to Melbourne metro's $462.
+Nationally, Templestowe Lower's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing